-Fiber, the indigestible part of plant foods that pushes through the digestive system, promotes regularity and the elimination of waste from our bodies, and healthy blood cholesterol and glucose levels.
+Fiber, the indigestible part of plant foods that pushes through the digestive system, promotes regularity and the elimination of waste from our bodies.
+Also, fiber promotes healthy blood cholesterol and glucose levels.

 Fiber and kids